lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 # [MTL Live Session 02](https://github.com/lzim/teampsd/blob/master/mtl_facilitate_workgroup/mtl_live_guide/mtl_live_session02_see.Rmd "MTL Live Session 02")

-# Today we're modeling to learn how to check our patient data and team trends.

 Hello!
 I'm __________ and I'm __________.
 As always, let's *navigate to the Learner See Guide for Session 2 at mtl.how.* Here we see that
-## Today we're modeling to learn how to check our patient data and team trends.
+# Today we're modeling to learn how to check our patient data and team trends.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->